survivejs/tailspin/README.md

 ## Structure

+- `assets/` - Static assets such as favicons.
+- `src/` - The system picks up each `index.tsx` and it follows index-first convention.
+The idea is that this way you can colocate other related files behind a page directory.
-- `components/` - Component templates should go here.
-These are the building blocks (buttons etc.).
+- `src/_components` - Component templates of the system.
+These are the building blocks that are used for composing pages.
-- `layouts/` - Same but for layouts.
-They represent the other end (`html`, `head`, `body`) and should be consumed by individual pages.
-- `pages/` - Each page gets rendered behind a matching HTML page with `index.html` suffixed to it in order to maintain clean urls.
+- `src/_layouts` - Base layouts of the system.
+Each page starts from one and these glue scripts and style tags coming from webpack to the page.